 Scottish Friendly are one of the largest mutuals in the UK offering a range of financial services including access to 10 funds via tax-efficient accounts.

 They are suitable for hands-off, beginner investors, although their fees are a little on the high side for a service of this nature.
 This would not suit experienced investors who like to pick their own investments.

 Scottish Friendly occupies a unique position in UK finance.
 Unlike the fintech startups like Nutmeg or old-guard asset managers like JP Morgan, Scottish Friendly isn’t a Public Limited Company.
-It’s a type of financial organisation called a mutual.
+It’s a type of financial services organisation called a mutual.
 To find out more, read on.

 Are you looking for a way to invest for your future but feel uninspired after a review of the latest startups?